Layoffs, Furloughs, and Nursing After COVID-19

 Regardless, though we are under temporary constraints, we will certainly adapt and recover with time.
 Healthcare will remain one of the most resilient, robust, and adaptable industries in our economy, and its workforce has proven to be no different.

-And while some facilities have paired down on open positions as of late, we still have job posting available for nurses looking to travel—check them out on our platform!
+And while some facilities have paired down on open positions as of late, we still have job posting available for nurses looking to travel — create a free profile in a few minutes to check them out on our platform!